Top 20 B2B Marketing Automation Softwares for 2020

 – Extensive analytics and personalisation.

-– Most successful open-source marketing automations.
+– Most successful open-source marketing automation.

 – Recent and evolving quickly.